How to Be a Bawse by Lilly Singh is a mix of self-help manual, biographical tidbits of her life and a comedy book.

 I was terribly wrong.

-How to be a Bawse has top notch content.
+How to be a Bawse has great content.

 The delivery, starting from the title and all the celebs’ references and jokes, is not my style (albeit several lines are quite funny).